PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# 22 -- An Unsatisfying Lunch -- 851
+# 23 -- An Unsatisfying Lunch -- 851

 The faint light from torches and braziers flickered throughout the round room as if it was afraid of being caught there.
 The space had been carved from the living rock, but, in a concession to the occupant, mortar lines had been chiseled into the stone to create the illusion that this room had been constructed by masons.
-If one ignored the lack of windows, one might well imagine that this was room in a tower, keep or castle, instead of hundreds of feet below ground.
+If one ignored the lack of windows, one might well imagine that this was a room in a tower, keep or castle, instead of hundreds of feet below ground.

-There was a high, arching ceiling, with a hole in the top.
-The smoke from the burning coal and torches send streams of greasy smoke into this upper darkness.
+The room had a high, arching ceiling, with a hole in the top.
+The smoke from the burning coal and torches sent streams of greasy smoke into this upper darkness.
 Below, thick rugs, the fine work from Southron craftsmen, divided the room into several areas.

-In the center of all of them was round hole, six feet across, that was capped by a wooden cover.
+In the very center of the room there was round hole, six feet across, that was capped by a wooden cover.
 On the left was a collection of shelves filled with scrolls, codexes, potions and ingredients under glass.

 On the far side of the room there was a raised dais, and on it a kind of altar.
 On the altar there was a large glass jar, perhaps half the height of man.
 In the jar a flame danced, but it seemed to be just out of focus.
 Its weak light light threw strange shadows and shapes on the wall behind it, but its light did not penetrate any farther into the chamber.